adamgilman/adamgilman.github.com/_posts/2012-10-11-stretchboard.md

 ---
 layout: post
-title: stretchboard: CFB Scoreboard with a 5 week view of the top 25 categories : [blog]
+title: stretchboard- CFB Scoreboard with a 5 week view of the top 25 categories : [blog]
 ---
 <h1 id="stretchboard">stretchboard</h1>